pangeo-forge/example-pipeline/README.md

 ## Run the example on Prefect Cloud

-Pre-requisite:
+Pre-requisites:
 * Create an account on cloud.prefect.io
-* Install prefect
+* AWS account and credentials for S3 read/write access

-Authenticate with prefect, create the `pangeo-forge` project and start a local agent
+Authenticate with prefect, create the `pangeo-forge` project and start a local agent:

 ```bash
 export PREFECT_TOKEN=XXX